php-translation/documentation/guides/using-loco-adapter.rst

     composer require php-translation/loco-adapter

-The storage adapter does also contain a bundle which needs to be installed.
+The storage adapter does also contain a bundle which needs to be enabled.

 .. code-block:: php